 Out of thought came the word

-Sex & Relationships: Top New Online Dating Advice Guide Books For Men & Women In 2020
+Sex & Relationships: Top New Online Dating Advice Guide Books For Men & Women

 A radical new book about online dating reveals the truth about how dating apps work, and offers top tips and guidelines for what single men and women need to do to find their match.
 By Ben Arogundade.
 December 23, 2019.

 SMILING WORKS: Research into online dating profile pictures reveals that images of single men or women smiling receive the highest levels of engagement.
 Discover more top tips in Ben Arogundade’s new book — a guide to online dating.

 My Terrifying, Shocking, Humiliating Amazing Adventures In Online Dating recounts my journey as a 50-something male Londoner after unexpectedly finding myself single following the break-up of a six-year relationship.
 I embarked upon an eventful journey through the precarious world of online dating apps, during which time I was stood up, ghosted, verbally abused, propositioned for sex and asked to be a surrogate father to an unborn child, amongst other things.